SurajKande/python_packaging/README.md

 # Contents of repository:
 1. [package_example](https://github.com/SurajKande/python_packaging/tree/master/package_example): creating a example of a basic package to work on local system.
-     * **main.py** : it is a python module where sample_package is being imported
+     * main.py: it is a python module where sample_package is being imported
-     * **sample_package**: a local package which contains differnet modules
+     * sample_package: a local package which contains differnet modules
        -      __init__.py : it is a initialization file which acts as starting point for the package
        -      module1.py  : python module contains some code
        -      module2.py  : python module contains some code

 2. [creating_source_distribution_package](https://github.com/SurajKande/python_packaging/tree/master/create_source_distribution_package): it contains a basic example of how to create a basic source distribution package
-     * **setup.py**    :  it contains the information about the package
+     * setup.py:  it contains the information about the package
-     * **addition.py** :  it is the package to be distributed
+     * addition.py:  it is the package to be distributed
        -     __init__.py : initialization file of the package
        -     addition.py : it the module to be distributed by creating a package of it

 3. [creating_build_distribution_package](https://github.com/SurajKande/python_packaging/tree/master/creating_build_distribution):it contains a basic example of how to create a basic source distribution package
      * **setup.py**    :  it contains the information about the package